Tony Bernazard: Front office career

 Bernazard became the vice president of development for the New York Mets in December 2004 after serving as a special assistant to general manager Omar Minaya.

 During the 2004 off-season, then-free agent first baseman Carlos Delgado was offended when Bernazard—a fellow Puerto Rican—attempted to gain an advantage in wooing Delgado to the Mets by utilizing what Delgado termed "street Spanish."
 Delgado was heavily critical in public of the Mets negotiating tactics.
 He reportedly referred to Bernazard as "the highest-paid translator on the planet" after meeting him and Minaya for a face-to-face negotiating session at baseball's Winter Meetings.
 Bernazard, who was known for his flamboyant antics around the Mets offices and Shea Stadium, downplayed the incident.

 Bernazard came under scrutiny again during the 2008 season, when it was reported that he was allegedly the person who orchestrated the firing of then Mets manager Willie Randolph.
 Bernazard came under renewed scrutiny in late July during the 2009 season after removing his shirt and challenging several Binghamton Mets players to fights.
 The same week Bernazard had another tirade at Citi Field when a Diamondbacks scout occupied a seat that he wanted and one of his deputies suggested to him that he wait until the end of the half inning, prompting Bernazard to become angry.
 In addition, Bernazard had an angry confrontation with Mets closer Francisco Rodríguez on the team bus, while returning to the team's hotel after an 11–0 loss to the Atlanta Braves.

 The Mets organization issued a statement by general manager Minaya saying, in part, "I spoke with Tony [Bernazard] this morning and informed him of my decision to terminate his employment with the Mets", confirming an earlier report.
 At the press conference announcing the firing, Minaya angrily challenged the accuracy of past news reports, claiming that New York Daily News reporter Adam Rubin, who initially broke the story about Bernazard challenging Binghamton Mets players to a fight, was angling for a position in the Mets organization, a claim Rubin denied.
 Omar Minaya fired Bernazard from the Mets on Monday July 27, 2009.

 Post-Mets career

 In October 2009, Adam Rubin reported in his blog that Bernazard was close to joining the renowned sports agency Boras Corp., led by baseball super agent Scott Boras.
-Bernazard later denied this in an interview with FOX Sports' Ken Rosenthal.
-In the interview (dated April 27, 2010), Bernazard claimed that the media reports about his behavior were untrue.
-He also claimed that the Mets organization did not support him because the team needed a scapegoat for the 2009 season.
-As far as his career was concerned, Bernazard was not employed by a baseball team at that time, despite the fact that Bernazard claims he "had some calls" from unspecified sources at the end of December 2009.
-He additionally claimed that he "[hasn't] been looking for a job."
+In an April 27, 2010, Bernazard denied this in an interview with FOX Sports' Ken Rosenthal.
+In the interview, Bernazard claimed the media reports about his behavior were untrue.
+He also claimed the Mets organization did not support him because the team needed a scapegoat for the 2009 season.
+As far as his career was concerned, Bernazard was not employed by a baseball team at that time, despite the fact Bernazard claimed he "had some calls" from unspecified sources at the end of December 2009.
+He additionally claimed he "[hasn't] been looking for a job."